KVSlab/morphMan/paper/paper.md

    Output from *morphMan* for manipulating the bifurcation angles.
 </p>

-*morphMan* opens new lines of investigation for unraveling the coupling between morphology and the local hemodynamics, and can guide clinical research and eventually lead to novel treatment methods.
+*morphMan* is a general tool for manipulating tubular objects.
+In the context of flow in the cardiovascular system, *morphMan* opens new lines of investigation for unraveling the coupling between morphology and the local hemodynamics and can guide clinical research and ultimately lead to novel treatment methods.